 The community composition is essential in determining the quality of the stream.
-Even though most of the communities were in attainment, about 60 percent of the community's compositions from the sites were either pollution tolerant species or other organisms that are not included in the positive scoring metrics.
-Macroinvertebrate community composition will improve, as pollution tolerant species or other organisms compositions decrease over time.
+Even though most of the communities were in attainment, all of the communities demonstrated the potential for improvement.
+About 60 percent of the community's compositions from the sites were either pollution tolerant species or other organisms that are not included in the positive scoring metrics, of the ICI.